wp-plugins/custom-menu-class/readme.txt

 1. Upload `custom-menu-class` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Define CSS classes for menu items in the 'Custom Menu Class' settings page
+3. Define CSS classes for menu items in the 'Options -> Menu CSS Classes' settings page
-4. Set predefined CSS classes for your menu items in 'Appearance -> Menus page' - Choose CSS classes from the select field (multiple selection is possible)
+4. Set predefined CSS classes for your menu items in 'Appearance -> Menus' page - Choose CSS classes from the select field (multiple selection is possible)

 == Frequently Asked Questions ==

 = How can I set the CSS classes? =

-Set the CSS classes in the Custom Menu Class settings page
+Set the CSS classes in the Custom Menu Class settings page under 'Options -> Menu CSS Classes'

 == Screenshots ==